 Dr. Taylor owns and directs Colorful Hearing.
-She draws upon more than 20 years of experience in audiology to create effective acoustic solutions for her Patients.
-Dr. Taylor has a passion to equip Patients to communicate with ease and blast through communication barriers.
+She draws upon more than 25 years of experience in audiology to create effective communication solutions for her Patients.
+Dr. Taylor has a passion to equip Patients to communicate with ease and break through communication barriers.
 She takes the time to teach people to use the technology successfully.
 Family involvement is encouraged at Colorful Hearing, as Dr. Taylor counsels couples to restore relationships that were compromised by communication ruts.
 Because hearing loss is often permanent, Dr. Taylor is vigilant to offer protection for musicians to preserve their most precious instrument, their ears.
 Dr. Taylor wears hearing aids and uses listening devices, so she knows the little things that add up to big satisfaction and value for her Patients.
-And Dr. Taylor has personally slayed the tinnitus monster.
-She never hears it, unless she thinks about it.
+And Dr. Taylor has personally dispatched the tinnitus monster.
 Peace rules in her Kingdom.

-Dr. Taylor is a graduate of Purdue University, University of Memphis, and Tabernacle Bible Seminary.
+Dr. Taylor is a graduate of Purdue University and the University of Memphis.

 - She loves burnt popcorn.